Skip to content

 OMAGServerPlatformConfigurationClient

 The client supports retrieving the connection for either of these connectors, updating it and deleting it.
 The example below shows how to retrieve the connections for the platform's two connectors.
+The platform's configuration is not stored - it needs to be added/updated each time the platform starts.

 Example: retrieving all available configuration documents